alethena/Alethena-Shares-Token/README.md

 To deploy on rinkeby, use truffle migrate --reset --compile-all --network rinkeby

+To interact with contract:
+The version currently deployed on rinkeby misses some minor funcionality.

+geth console --rinkeby

-on rinkeby use var InstructionToken = web3.eth.contract(abiArray where for abiArray the "[]" needs to be included
+on rinkeby use var InstructionToken = web3.eth.contract(abiArray) where for abiArray the "[]" needs to be included (see ABICopy file)

 > var contractAddress = '0x9b2f0f75c7a8bb62e566ec4cd473d0b55fd460b2'
 > var IT = MyContract.at(contractAddress)

-Create and unlock user accounts, then go ahead as usual)
+Create and unlock user accounts, then go ahead as usual

+The ABI tells you what functions are available and how to use them.